How the IRS Taxpayer Advocate Service (TAS) Can Help You

-The Taxpayer Advocate Service (TAS) is an independent organization within the IRS that helps taxpayers who are experiencing unresolved federal tax problems.
+The IRS Taxpayer Advocate Service (TAS) is an independent organization within the IRS that helps taxpayers who are experiencing unresolved federal tax problems.
 If your IRS tax issue is taking a long time to resolve, TAS may be able to help.

 Here are 10 things every taxpayer should know about TAS: